octopusthu/dns-record-updater/README.md

 # dns-record-updater

-A scheduled job to routinely update DNS records with dynamic IPs.
+A scheduled job to routinely update DNS records with local machine's public IP.

 For personal use only for the time being.

 ## Next Release `v1.1.0`

 - modules
+- performance
+  - fix possible memory leak
+  - consume less memory overall

 ## Build